Universal quantum computing with twist-free and temporally encoded lattice surgery

-Secondly, space-time edges incident to a single parity vertex $v \in V^{(r+1)}_{\text{par}}$ are highlighted in red in \cref{fig:SpaceTime1,fig:SpaceTime2}.
+Second, space-time edges incident to a single parity vertex $v \in V^{(r+1)}_{\text{par}}$ are highlighted in red in \cref{fig:SpaceTime1,fig:SpaceTime2}.
 Note that in round $r+1$, such edges are incident to parity vertices colored in purple, which are also transition vertices.
 Such edges arise from two-qubit gate failures in round $j \ge r+1$ with the property that the errors introduced by the failure only flip the parity vertices in that round.
-In round $j+1$, the error is detected by $X$-stabilizers on both the ancilla and data patch regions.
+In round $j+1$, the error is detected by $X$-stabilizers belonging to both logical patches and the routing region.
 Errors introduced by such failures can flip the parity of the $X \otimes X$ measurement outcome.
 As such, $v_2$ (defined in \cref{Alg:LatticeSurgery}) should also include the number of highlighted red space-time correlated edges incident to transition vertices.

-Thirdly, space-time correlated edges highlighted in black have the same effect for correcting errors as all other space-time correlated edges belonging to the data qubit patches (highlighted in green).
+Third, space-time correlated edges highlighted in black have the same effect for correcting errors as all other space-time correlated edges belonging to the logical patches (highlighted in green).
 The reason is that they are incident to parity vertices in rounds $j \ge r + 2$ and thus failure mechanisms leading to such edges cannot flip the parity of the $X \otimes X$ measurement outcome.